Lloyd C.V: Design and development

 The design was largely conventional overall, except for the interplane struts.
 These were arranged in two sets, front and rear, with the rear sets consisting of two struts per wing, and the forward sets of only one strut per wing.
 When viewed from the front of the aircraft, rather than standing vertically, the rear struts formed a V-shape, converging to the point where they met the lower wings.
 From bottom wing to top, the single forward struts sloped inwards towards the centreline, matching the angle of the inboard rear struts.
 The fin was triangular and similar to the unit on earlier Lloyd designs, but featured an extension at the top of the rudder that reached over the top of the fixed part of the fin.
 With its curved leading edge and scalloped trailing edge, this rudder resembled the tail of a rooster, and gained the aircraft the nickname Kikeriki (German: "Cock-a-doodle-doo").

 The wings departed from the usual structure of one or more spars surrounded by airfoil-shaped ribs and were built instead from ribs surrounded by longerons that stretched span-wise along the wings.
 This was all then covered in plywood sheeting.
 While this made for a strong, light structure, it also meant that repairs to damaged wings were difficult, and proved impossible to carry out in the field - damaged aircraft instead being sent back to depots for exchange.
 Another problem was identified in that moisture trapped inside the wings could have no way to escape easily and would cause the plywood skin to buckle or even delaminate.

 Lloyd built 96 C.Vs in 1917, powered by Austro-Daimler engines, while WKF built another 48 with Benz engines.
 The type saw only brief front-line service before being relegated to secondary duties.
-A number of continued in service after the war with the military forces of Poland, Hungary, and the Ukraine.
+A number of continued in service after the war with the military forces of Poland, Hungary, and Ukraine.